isomerpages/mlaw-psy/resources/apply-for-appointment/_posts/2025-08-05-post-Apply for Appointment to the Panel of Psychiatrists.md

 </ul>
 </li>
 <li>
-<p>The Selection Committee must be satisfied that there are no reasonable
+<p><strong><u>Conduct as an expert witness</u></strong>: The Selection Committee
-grounds to believe that the applicant has displayed, or is likely to display, a clear lack of objectivity or competence as an expert witness.</p>
+must be satisfied that there are no reasonable grounds to believe that the applicant has displayed, or is likely to display, a clear lack of objectivity or competence as an expert witness.</p>
 </li>
 </ol>
 <h4><strong>(b)&nbsp;&nbsp; How to apply</strong></h4>